-In 2018, the DRC administered 12,000 exams, many of which had to be converted to alternate format or administered with adaptive technology.
+In 2018, the DRC administered 12,000 exams, many of which had to be converted to an alternate format or administered with assistive technology.
 This takes time to coordinate so advance planning is necessary.

 What is my responsibility if I choose to have my student complete exams in the DRC Testing Center?

 - Review accuracy of exam dates and details provided by student.